11 September 2018

 Now, you can not only ask for proper references but also experience some of their completed projects or read through the actual reviews on review aggregators like Clutch.
 Moreover, you can always check whether the company is using the newest technologies and quality management standards.
 And it’s definitely worth doing.

-Quality of the product should be a top priority indeed.
+The quality of the product should be a top priority indeed.
 But luckily, nowadays, there are many of verifying the vendor before we decide to outsource the software development.
 Still, you must remember to perform decent research.

 You must think about the security of your company and the product when outsourcing the project.
 All in all, you have no overview of all the third-party activities.
-The key to the successful relationship is trust.
+The key to a successful relationship is trust.
 And finding a trustworthy vendor should be yet another priority for you.
 A level of reliability may be assessed on the basis of the reviews and the transparency of the process.

-In addition, if your company is located in the European Union and you’re outsourcing the software development to the vendor from another EU member country – you’re guaranteed with plenty of legal restrictions.
+In addition, if your company is located in the European Union and you’re outsourcing the software development to the vendor from another EU member country – you’re guaranteed plenty of legal restrictions.
 All of them, including GDPR, stand guard over the security of your company and the project’s confidentiality.

 Security is extremely important and may be endangered at any time.
 But finding a trustworthy company, reviewing their policies and signing all the necessary documents will help you minimize all the potential threats to the lowest possible level.

-Besides the aforementioned trust, there are a few factors which you need to bear in mind.
+Besides the aforementioned trust, there are a few factors that you need to bear in mind.
 It will help you ensure that the vendor won’t generate any hidden, unnecessary expenses for you to cover.
-To avoid the exposure to the “fake” costs, you need to establish what exactly you need.
+To avoid exposure to the “fake” costs, you need to establish what exactly you need.
 Consider a scope of work, the total number of team members, the exact hourly rate and write down the cost list.
 Of course, you may want to extend the project, but again any scope extensions should be properly considered, discussed and counted.

 Software development outsourcing, as everything, has its pros and cons.
 Even though there might be some risks of outsourcing, the key is to be aware of potential dangers and be ready to overcome all the possible blunders.
-Nowadays, doing the research is easier than ever before, so be sure to take advantage of that!
+Nowadays, doing research is easier than ever before, so be sure to take advantage of that!
 Outsourcing is not “an unknown” anymore, so there’s really nothing to fear of.